-Sometimes known as Midsummer, Summer Solstice, estival solstice, Midsommar (not the movie), longest day of the year, shortest night of the year, feast of St. John the Baptist, and many other names in many different cultures!
-But what actually is it?
-And how can you translate this energy into something you can use to improve your own life?
-Ritual and ceremony are important but what is more important is understanding how to connect to and make use of these energies!
+Sometimes known as Midsummer, Summer Solstice, Festival Solstice, Midsommar (not the movie), the longest day of the year, the shortest night of the year, the feast of St. John the Baptist, and many other names in many different cultures!
+But what is it?
+And how can you translate this energy into something you can use to improve your life?
+Rituals and ceremonies are important, but what is more important is understanding how to connect to and use these energies!
 Let’s break it down!

 What is a Solstice?

 Scientifically, a Solstice happens when one of the earth’s poles is at Maximum tilt towards the sun.
 This happens twice a year (one for each pole – for each hemisphere).
-The when one pole does it’s maximum tilt towards the sun, that means that the other pole is doing it’s maximum tilt away from the sun.
-Thus, one happens in the Summer (closest to the Sun) and one happens in the winter (away from the Sun).
-These events generally happen around the same time every year – Summer Solstice for the northern hemisphere takes place in June (anytime between the 19th thru the 22nd), and the winter solstice takes place in December (around the same dates – between the 19th and 22nd).
+When one pole does its maximum tilt toward the sun, that means that the other pole is doing its maximum tilt away from the sun.
+Thus, one happens in the Summer (closest to the Sun) and one in winter (away from the Sun).
+These events generally occur around the same time every year – Summer Solstice for the northern hemisphere takes place in June (anytime between the 19th and 22nd), and the winter solstice takes place in December (around the exact dates – between the 19th and 22nd).

 Spiritual Significance

 In Spiritual practices, the days that mark milestones in the earth’s movement around the sun tend to have special significance.
-The solstices in particular represent extremes.
-They represent the two polarities of the Sun’s power – one life-giving, that brings light, power and growth, and the other that brings shadow, rest, and hibernation.
-When we celebrate the Summer Solstice we are celebrating the full power of the Sun.
+The solstices, in particular, represent extremes.
+They represent the two polarities of the Sun’s power – one life-giving, which brings light, power, and growth, and the other that brings shadow, rest, and hibernation.
+When we celebrate the Summer Solstice, we are celebrating the full control of the Sun.
 For this reason, most summer solstice celebrations involve fire of some kind.

 For me personally, this festival brings raw power of elemental fire.
 This is a time of change and transformation.
 Of not only knowing what you are capable of, but reaching for it and doing it.
 This is the time to dive into all of those projects you were putting off all year long.
-The Sun has no time for procrastination, it has no excuses and no better things to do.
+The Sun has no time for procrastination, no excuses, or better things to do.
 All it can do is do what it is meant to do, which is shine.
 It doesn’t care who is watching, who likes summer and who doesn’t, none of that matters.
-The Sun doesn’t need anyone – as a matter of fact, we need it – and it knows it!.
+The Sun doesn’t need anyone.
+We need it – and it knows it!

-I think that this time of the year is the one time that it is ok to be you.
+I think this time of the year is the one time it is ok to be you.
 To be selfish and to not care what anyone else needs or wants.
 This is a time for you to decide – what makes YOU shine?
 What makes YOU feel good?
-That’s all that matters at this time – and it is not selfish to reach for it!
+That’s all that matters now – and it is not selfish to reach for it!

 A Simple Summer Solstice Ritual